Rahwakinfe/Portfolio/planning/user-personas.md

 ### Their Role

-- **Bio**: John is a hiring manager at IBM company.
-He is responsible for reviewing job applications, conducting interviews, and selecting candidates for open positions.
+- **Bio**: Miki is a hiring manager at amazon.
+He work on HR and he is responsible for reviewing job applications, do interviews, and selecting candidates for open positions.
 - **Needs/Goals**:
-  - Identify candidates with relevant skills and experience.
+  - candidates with best skills and experience.
-  - Evaluate candidates based on their previous projects and contributions.
+  - Evaluate candidates based on their projects that they made and contributions.
 - **Frustrations**:
   - Lack of detailed information about a candidate's previous work.
   - Difficulty in assessing the quality of code and project implementation. .
 - **Scenario 1**:
-  - John receives a job application from a web developer and decides to review their GitHub portfolio.
+  - John receives a job application from a web developer and the frist thing he do is reviewing their GitHub portfolio.
 He visits GitHub profile and finds a well-organized collection of the candidate's projects.
-This allows John to assess the candidate's skills and coding abilities accurately, increasing the chances of the candidate progressing to the next stage of the hiring process.
+This allows John to assess the candidate's skills and coding abilities accurately,